silveranon323/silveranon323/README.md

 Fullstack Mobile(React-Native)and Web Developer(Mernstack)
 ----------------------------------

-I'm an undergraduate Computer Science student at the Institute of Technical Education and Research (ITER) SOA .
-Looking to make an impact in the fields of Artificial Intelligence and Robotics.
-I'm interested in how computers can create new solutions to modern problems.

 As a budding cutting-edge technocrat, I've had a lot of experience with programming languages such as Python, C++, Java, HTML, CSS, Javascript and working with Git/Github.
 I'm still passionately grabbing onto any other languages I can get under my belt.
 My specialities include problem-solving, learning new programming languages, creation and innovation, and anything that integrates creativity, and logic into real-life frameworks and principles.
 * 🌍  I'm based in India